-“These measures really spotlight the value of health information exchange for health plans,” the Director of Health Information Exchange said.
-“The real-time nature of the clinical data we have is key to dealing with time-sensitive needs of our members,” they continued.
-“With claims data only, we’d likely miss the window of opportunity to reach out to primary care and emergency physicians to encourage the necessary follow up care for our members.”
+“These measures really spotlight the value of health information exchange for health plans,” Beck said.
+“The real-time nature of the clinical data we have is key to dealing with time-sensitive needs of our members,” Beck continued.
+“Relying solely on claims data, we’d likely miss the window of opportunity to reach out to primary care and emergency physicians to encourage the necessary follow up care for our members.”

 Supporting Members When They Need it the Most